 |15.||Olympus E-M10||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the T6i has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the T6i and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The T6i was replaced by the Canon T7i, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the T6i was followed by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.